luishowell/infotainment-system/README.md

-# Raspberry Pi Infotainment System
+# Let Me Infotain You!

 This project aims to create a drop-in infotainment system which can be used in any vehicle with an OBD2 port.